IMAP Support Hosting: Compare Hosting

 Are there any disadvantages to using IMAP instead of POP?

-Do web hosting plans generally support IMAP?
+Do all web hosting plans support IMAP?

-Yes, most web hosting companies include IMAP support standard with their plans.
+Most web hosting companies include IMAP support standard with their plans.